kean/Nuke/README.md

 <a href="https://travis-ci.org/kean/Nuke"><img src="https://img.shields.io/travis/kean/Nuke/master.svg"></a>
 </p>

-A powerful **image loading** and **caching** framework which allows for hassle-free image loading in your app.
-Simple tasks like loading images into image view are made simple, while more advanced features are disclosed progressively.
+A powerful **image loading** and **caching** system which takes care of image loading and displaying for you.
+It makes simple tasks like loading images into image view extremely simple, while also supporting and progressively disclosing more advanced features for more demanding apps.

-Nuke [takes performance seriously](#h_performance).
-It employs techniques across all key performance areas including asynchronous design, resumable downloads, request deduplication, prefetching, rate limiting, CoW structs, LRU cache, and many more.

 # <a name="h_features"></a>Features